scamden/bedrock/README.md

   }

   public isNoLongerHardToTest() {
-    // because you have 0 dependencies on angular here return 2 + 2;
+    // super easy to test because you have 0 dependencies on angular here return 2 + 2;
   }
 }